 Galleria Department Store is also one of the main attractions on this road; Rodeo Street is actually across from this famous store.

-If you’re searching for high quality and affordable fashion stores and you’re experiencing the feeling of luxury, then Apgujeong Rodeo Street is where you should head straight to.
+If you’re searching for high-quality and affordable fashion stores and you’re experiencing the feeling of luxury, then Apgujeong Rodeo Street is where you should head straight.

 Address: Sinsa-dong, Seoul, South Korea | 서울특별시 신사동